Shilpa Singh

 Shilpa Singh is an Indian singer, dancer, model and beauty pageant titleholder.
 She was the runner-up at I AM She – Miss Universe India 2012.
 She represented India at the Miss Universe 2012 pageant at Las Vegas and became one of the semi-finalist after topping the interview preliminary competition with a score of 9.6/10.

 Professional life

-Shilpa Singh graduated from Indian School of Business in 2019 and currently works with Google.
-She had earlier completed her B.Tech. in Computer Science from (SVKM's NMIMS), Mumbai.
-She works for cube26.
+Shilpa Singh graduated from the Indian School of Business in 2019 and currently works with Google.
+She had earlier completed her B.Tech. in computer science from (SVKM's NMIMS), Mumbai.

 In October 2012, Singh replaced Urvashi Rautela, the original winner of I Am She 2012, who was found to be too young to compete.